bcdataca/bcsa-bcdata/README.md

 The following is a disclaimer on the use of the data.

 This information was provided expressly to those in attendance at the BC Data colloquium.
 This information is confidential and may not be disclosed without the prior written consent of BC Safety Authority.

-## Issues

-* As of 13 March at 15:23 there still exists a permissions issue to be resolved.
-* As of 13 March at 16:46 this issue was resolved.